nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 <p class="blockquote">All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all. <cite>(Isaiah 53:6; Romans 3:10-18)</cite></p>

-So we must be deluding ourselves if we thing we can put to death the deeds of the flesh according to the traditional view.
+So we must be deluding ourselves if we think we can put to death the deeds of the flesh according to the traditional view.
 Are we like folks who try to finish the race knowing that we can't win?
-The appalling thing is pulpits all over the world is preaching the tradition view as if it is the main purpose of Christianity.
-It is converting folks to embark on a quest to a country surrounded with barbed wires no one can enter.
+The appalling thing is pulpits all over the world is preaching the traditional view as if it is the main purpose of Christianity.
+It is converting folks to embark on a quest to a country surrounded with barbed wire fences no one can enter.

 ### <span style="color: #666666;">Who wrestles with dead flesh?</span>